morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 arrayOfFruit[0] = new Orange();
 {% endhighlight %}

-Well, the compiler don't complain, it's ok to insert an Orange in an array of Fruit, this since an Orange is a subtype of Fruit.
-But if I do the following:
+Well, the compiler don't complain, it's ok to insert an `Orange` in an array of `Fruit`, this since an `Orange` is a subtype of `Fruit`.
+But if we do the following:

 {% highlight java %}
 arrayOfApple[0] = new Orange();
 {% endhighlight %}

-I get an error by the compiler since an Orange is not a subtype of Apple, how does that add up?
+We get an error by the compiler since an `Orange` is not a subtype of `Apple`, how does that add up?
 Well it don't, the array in Java is broken and it's very possible to make a fool of the compiler.
-The enemy is past the gate and we ends up with a run time exception: ArrayStoreException.
+The enemy is past the gate and we ends up with a run time exception: `ArrayStoreException`.

 ![Gandalf sad](https://media.giphy.com/media/oM5xTkZM5N1ZK/giphy.gif)

 But why did we end up in trouble?
 Well the reason was that the array is mutable, i.e. it can be modified after it is created.
-In this case the fact that arrayOfFruit and arrayOfApple references the same data structure, coupled with the fact that an array is mutable leads to disaster.
+In this case the fact that `arrayOfFruit` and `arrayOfApple` references the same data structure, coupled with the fact that an array is mutable leads to disaster.

-So have we introduced the same problem when making our List of fruit covariant?
+So have we introduced the same problem when making our List of `Fruit` covariant?
 Well yes and no, we would have if the compiler let us add or update an element in the List, but does it?

 {% highlight java %}
 List<? extends Fruit> listOfFruitCovariant = new ArrayList<>(asList(new Apple("Red"), new Apple("Green")));